DeanLemans/deanlemans.github.io/content/00-raw/clippings/Data Visualization Challenge The Struggle to Visualize thousands of Zettelkasten Notes and How I Solved It.md

 The image of the obsidian vault becoming a giant glowing ball of connections

-The Obsidian’s graph view, which I had once admired for showing connections at a glance, could no longer keep up.
+The Obsidian's graph view, which I had once admired for showing connections at a glance, could no longer keep up.
 Opening the graph felt like asking too much of the app.
 The layout lagged with every zoom or pan, and eventually the entire view became almost unusable.

 Splitting the notes into separate vaults gave me temporary relief, but as the collection kept expanding the problem returned.
-For example, I had to create separate vaults for notes related to Islamic studies alone, the following image is for the “smallest vault” containing notes on a single book named “Al Quran”.
+For example, I had to create separate vaults for notes related to Islamic studies alone, the following image is for the "smallest vault" containing notes on a single book named "Al Quran".
 The core religious text book of Islam.
 There are currently 6236 notes in this vault in total.

 ![The obsidian graph view of the vault Quran](https://wasi0013.com/wp-content/uploads/2025/09/image-10.png?w=1024)

 The obsidian graph view of the vault Quran

-The graph view was important to me, it was a way to spot hidden clusters and relationships that text search alone couldn’t reveal.
+The graph view was important to me, it was a way to spot hidden clusters and relationships that text search alone couldn't reveal.
 For example, these are the relevant notes for the keyword charity from this vault.

 ![](https://wasi0013.com/wp-content/uploads/2025/09/image-13.png?w=1024)

 Zooming further to reveal the actual subtle clusters formed here freezes the vault.

 So I started looking for tools that could handle the weight of thousands of interconnected notes without grinding my machine to a halt.
 I tried most of the tricks found on reddit threads but no luck.
-Seemed like Obsidian’s graph engine isn’t designed for tens of thousands of relationships.
+Seemed like Obsidian's graph engine isn't designed for tens of thousands of relationships.
 For serious large-scale visualization, it quickly hits a ceiling.

 ## Searching for alternatives

 [**Gephi**](https://gephi.org/) could technically handle big networks, but importing notes and keeping the connections updated became tedious. **[Neo4j Bloom](https://neo4j.com/product/bloom/)** looked promising, but it required setting up a database and learning a new workflow that felt overkill for my use case.
 I also tested web-based tools like **GraphXR** and **Kumu**, but they either struggled with my dataset size, limited interactivity, or required sign up.

 If I turn off the Graph view, rest of the useful Obsidian feature works without the lag.
 So, I only needed to replace the GraphView feature of obsidian.
 I needed a simple tool that could handle the scaling issue without freezing.
 I also tried **[Cosmograph](https://cosmograph.app/)**.
-It wasn’t perfect, but it handled the data without freezing, let me pan and zoom easily, and gave a clearer sense of the network structure than anything I had tried so far.
+It wasn't perfect, but it handled the data without freezing, let me pan and zoom easily, and gave a clearer sense of the network structure than anything I had tried so far.

 ## Exporting my permanent notes in Markdown to CSVs for Cosmograph visualization